Tinker-AI/NG-APPS-ANALYTICS/README.md

 The data used for this research project was scrapped from playstore with the guardian of a Nigerian app, containing a comprehensive list of Nigerian apps and games of all categories, the app goes by the name [Nigerian apps and games](https://play.google.com/store/apps/details?id=com.vs.appmarket.nigeria&hl=en_US&gl=US).

-The project has four section namely :
+The project has three section namely :
 - App Analytics:
 This section is designed to analyse Nigerian apps of all available categories on Google playstore
 - Game Analytics:
 This section is designed to analyse Nigerian game apps of all available categories on Google playstore
-- App Comparison:
-This section is designed to give users the opportunity analyse a Nigerian app we don't have on our database
 - Sentiment Analytics:
 This section is designed to analyse customer reviews of Nigerian apps on both play store and apple store